sensu/sensu-docs/content/sensu-go/6.9/operations/manage-secrets/secrets-management.md

 3. Load the policy:

-   {{% notice note %}}
-**NOTE**: You may be prompted to enter the admin account username (SensuAdmin) and API key for the sensu.io account).
-{{% /notice %}}

    {{< code shell >}}
 conjur policy load root /tmp/policy.yaml
 {{< /code >}}

+   {{% notice note %}}
+**NOTE**: Conjur will prompt for your username and password.
+Enter the username (`admin`) and password (the API key for admin) for the sensu.io account.
+This information is included in the response to the command to [create a Conjur account](#create-a-conjur-account).
+{{% /notice %}}

-   The response should include a list of created roles and credentials.
+   The response should include a list of created roles and credentials, similar to this example:

+   {{< code text >}}
+Loaded policy 'root'
+{
+  "created_roles": {
+    "sensu.io:user:SensuAdmin@Sensu": {
+      "id": "sensu.io:user:SensuAdmin@Sensu",
+      "api_key": "25xjdpm21p3obl2yw7w4d1xmvzj32psjbps3ftaj1e32rb94y3q3xge1"
+    },
+    "sensu.io:host:Sensu/sensuBackend": {
+      "id": "sensu.io:host:Sensu/sensuBackend",
+      "api_key": "2j78g5k0fb56fafsdoslehsaf246f092wmwkvh1qrgchk1tt8x8c"
+    }
+  },
+  "version": 1
+}
+{{< /code >}}

    Copy and save the API key value for the sensu.io:host:Sensu/sensuBackend role &mdash; you will need it when you create your CyberArkProvider secrets provider in Sensu.

-4. Use the Conjur CLI to set the PagerDutyKey secret, replacing `<INTEGRATION_KEY>` with your PagerDuty Integration Key:
+4. Use the Conjur CLI to set the pagerDutyAPIKey secret, replacing `<INTEGRATION_KEY>` with your PagerDuty Integration Key:

    {{< code shell >}}
-conjur variable values add Sensu/PagerDutyKey <INTEGRATION_KEY>
+conjur variable values add Sensu/pagerDutyAPIKey <INTEGRATION_KEY>
 {{< /code >}}

 ### Create your Conjur secrets provider